 The chapter on Porsche’s short-lived GT3 R Hybrid is among the most fascinating automotive stories ever told.

 And the Hybrid racer’s influence on Porsche’s mega 918 Spyder just makes it so much better.

 Remember when Piech was pushing Porsche into a joint project with VW to make a smaller and less expensive roadster?
 I’m still so bummed that we never got this.

 AWW YEAH!
 919 Hybrid was the best era.

 And what’s the culmination of all this hybrid tech?
 The new electric direction for Porsche.
 Learn all about the transition from Mission E to Taycan in this wonderful book.

 In closing, this book rules.
-If you can carry 25 pounds of books and have over a foot of shelf space to house this thing (maybe have the shelf reinforced?) it's definitely worth buying.
-You can grab a set for just shy of $450, and knowing that Karl's entire life has gone into the creation of this book, it's worth every single shiny Lincoln you'll spend on it.
-If you want to know anything and everything about Porsche, it's in this book.
+If you can carry 25 pounds of books and have over a foot of shelf space to house this thing (maybe have the shelf reinforced?) it’s definitely worth buying.
+You can grab a set on Amazon as either a purchase or rental at the time of this update (check current price here), and knowing that Karl’s entire life has gone into the creation of this book, it’s worth every single shiny Lincoln you’ll spend on it.
+If you want to know anything and everything about Porsche, it’s in this book.

 At least until the 5-volume set comes out in 2051.